studio-asd/go-example/docs/ledger-and-wallet.md

 #### System Wallet

 1. Deposit wallet

+    Deposit wallet is where the money is coming from when the "real money" is coming in to the bank's account of the e-wallet platform.
+The deposit wallet then disburse the same amount of money to the end user.

 2. Withdrawal wallet

+    Withdrawal wallet is where the money goes to when the end user wants to withdraw their money to other ecosystem such like banks, other wallet ecosystem, etc.

 3. Withdrawal fees wallet

+    Withdrawal fees wallet is where the `fee` money from withdrawal transaction is being kept by the system.

 4. Payment fees wallet

+    Payment fees wallet is where the `fee` money from payment transaction is being kept by the system.

+5. Consolidated fees wallet

+    Consolidated fees wallet is where all `fee` will be consilidated automatically by the system from all fees wallet.
+The consolidation of the fees is needed because there are several fees wallet exists within the system.
+So it will be easier for the system operator to withdraw all the fees money at once.

+6. Intermediary wallet

 #### User Wallet